 Social interactions need to be fostered, so the space must be intentional and thought out to ensure these interactins can still happen.

 General Meetings are questioned as to whether they need to be in person, and now take place in smaller groups or simply one to one.
 Departments (designers, managers, HR, finance, to name a few) may choose to become a quarantine “pod” together to protect each other and maintain a standard level of communication and socialization needed to get the job done.

 Every successful business needs to bring brainpower together to create new ideas and produce great work.
 While Zoom meetings have allowed us to practice social distancing during the pandemic, when we head back to the office we’ll need modern office furniture to help us do the same.

-Conference tables are being reconfigured with new, modular designs to accommodate the need to spread out in a room.
+Conference tables are being reconfigured as an office trend post COVID-19 with new, modular designs to accommodate the need to spread out in a room.
 For example, modern nesting tables can be moved within any space to accommodate social distancing while allowing for ergonomic functions, including height adjustability and tilting.
 Choosing conference tables or training tables that are uniquely designed with something like an individually-sized flower petal shape allows for quick space reconfiguration from training rows to round huddle groups.
 They also work in differently-sized spaces.